swayechateau/nobodycares/blog/resources/markdown/en/solemnity-meta-case-study.md

 Two API endpoints were created:

 - **GET Request:** Allows users to retrieve metadata by passing a URL as a query parameter.
 - **POST Request:** Accepts a URL in the request body and returns the metadata.

 #### 4. Testing and Optimization

-Extensive testing was conducted to ensure the microservice could handle various types of URLs and return accurate metadata.
+Testing was conducted to ensure the microservice could handle various types of URLs and return accurate metadata.
 Performance optimizations were implemented to ensure quick response times.

 ### Challenges and Solutions